×

 🚨 Note: You’ll need Form Submission Tracking to be set up on your forms for this to work, so if you haven’t yet, go ahead and complete that setup before continuing.

-It sends over an event for our Contact Us form submit, which we can see in our GTM debugging tool.
+First, if I fill out this form, and click submit, you’ll see that a Google Analytics event is fired.
+It sends over an event for our Contact Us form submission, which we can see in our GTM debugging tool.

 We can also see this event being fired in our Analytics account itself.